 - 5.2.1 Transcript evidence.
-A student who has completed recognized postsecondary courses in a language within four years prior to making application for admission to the M.A. program may by submission of transcript evidence be deemed by the Admissions Committee of the ADC to have demonstrated skill in that language. - 5.2.2 Language examination.
+A student who has completed recognized postsecondary courses in a language within four years prior to making application for admission to the Th.M. program may by submission of transcript evidence be deemed by the Admissions Committee of the ADC to have demonstrated skill in that language. - 5.2.2 Language examination.
 A student may demonstrate skill in a language by taking an examination in that language administered by the TST.
 Examinations usually take place in September and in April.
 Information on language examinations, including dates of invigilation and examples of previous examinations, is available from the AD Office.
-Arrangements for special examinations in a language other than Hebrew, Greek, Latin, German and French can be made with the AD Office. - 5.2.3 Coursework.
+Arrangements for special language examinations in other than Hebrew, Greek, Latin, German and French can be made with the AD Office. - 5.2.3 Coursework.
 A student may demonstrate skill in a language by the satisfactory completion of a language course at the TST, the University of Toronto, or another recognized post-secondary institution.
 TST offers non-credit courses in theological German, French and Latin.
 Courses taken at such institutes as the Goethe Institute or Alliance française do not in themselves serve as fulfilling TST requirements, but students might choose to take such courses to prepare for a TST examination. - 5.2.4 Other evidence.
 In the case of a modern language, the college AD Director may write a letter attesting to the student's native ability or fluency.
-The Exemption from Language Requirements Form is to be used.
+The Exemption from Language Requirements Form is to be used. - 5.3.2 Reversion to default language requirements.
+If a student at the thesis proposal stage changes his or her area of research, the normal language requirements must be fulfilled if the conditions stated in 5.1.1 no longer apply.